mirceanton/mirceanton.com/website/_posts/2025-02-19-mikrotik-terraform-getting-started.md

 ```
 {: file='dns.tf'}

 Note that here I am specifying the upstream dns servers as `1.1.1.1` and `8.8.8.8`.
-I *think* that by default Mikrotik would use the values it receives via DHCP on the WAN interface.
+I *think* that by default Mikrotik uses the values it receives via DHCP on the WAN interface.

 ### Interface Lists